brentsimmons/QSKit/README.md

 Open the project and choose Product > Test (or hit cmd-U) to run the tests.

+### Future

+We’ll keep adding to QSKit.
+The kit is forever a work in progress.

 ### Contact

 [Brent Simmons](https://github.com/brentsimmons)<br />